 - People spend more time in meetings trying to figure out why the numbers in their spreadsheets don’t match up than discussing whatever it was they were supposed to be discussing at the meeting.
 When everyone can get raw data from the OLTP system through their own ad hoc reports (usually a good thing), they may not consistently apply correct business rules to the data (which is definitely not a good thing).
 You’d be surprised (or maybe not) how many different ways people at the same company can calculate the same metric.

 - Commonly requested queries that compute growth analysis or calculate cumulative values are difficult to write.
 Sure, writing complex T-SQL builds character but is that really how you want to spend your precious time.

 - People don’t know what data they want until they see it, so you wind up cycling through a lot of iterations of reports to give them what they need.

 OLAP cubes are going to solve a lot of companies’ “problems”, but knowing more about the solution will help you to develop the strongest strategy for BI data storage as well as BI data analytics process improvement.
 This is available for improving your business right now!
-By historical data analysis, it is possible to plan and forecast, define gaps and a new strategy that can help to increase sales or production of business.
-The business intelligence consultants can help to build low-cost analytical systems based on data warehouse and BI standards.
+By historical data analysis, it is possible to plan and forecast, define gaps and a new strategy that can help to increase sales or production of the business.
+The business intelligence consultants can help to build low-cost analytical systems in Data Analytics & BI standards.